 - Gantt charts

 - Calendar views

 - Cloud storage

 Choosing the best Airtable alternative

-There are tons of alternatives to Airtable on the market, but if you’re brand new to project management and only have a few team members, Trello may be a good place to start.
-Its free version contains the most features, so it’s a good, low-risk way to experiment and figure out which are most useful to your business.
+There are tons of Airtable alternatives on the market, but if you’re brand new to project management and only have a few team members, Trello may be a good place to start.
+Its free version contains quite a few features, so it’s a good, low-risk way to experiment and figure out which are most useful to your business.

-However, if you know that your business desires a reporting tool, start with JIRA or Wrike.
-As you can see in the table above, Wrike is the most feature-rich.
-It will be more of a financial investment, but Wrike offers a 14-day free trial.
+However, if your business needs a reporting tool, start with Jira or Wrike.
+Wrike is pretty feature-rich, but it will be more of a financial investment—you might want to try the 14-day free trial before you commit.

 Ultimately, your unique business needs will determine which product is best, but hopefully this list gave you somewhere to start.